A Classical Model Correspondence for G-symmetric Random Tensor Networks: Higher R e nyi Entropies

 where we replace the $g_x$ notation from previous work with $\Gamma_x$ to specify group elements coming from the $n$-copy average and not elements of our local symmetries groups.
 This is to avoid confusion between the two and keep consistency with our former definition for $g_x$.
 These $\Gamma_x$ are permutation group elements acting upon $n$ copies of a single site Hilbert space but can be non-cyclic group elements unlike the single site operation by $C_A^{(n)}$.
 The normalization constant

 remains the same as in previous work, representing a sum of traces over each group element in $Sym_n$ acting upon each single site Hilbert space of vertex $x$.

-From here, we can split the trace into virtual and physical Hilbert space traces as done in Sections \ref{sec:3} and \ref{sec:4} since the permutations still act independently on these Hilbert spaces and the local symmetric projectors are still acting on the virtual Hilbert spaces.
-The physical trace then shows up in the Ising action in the same way as the previous result \cite{Hayden1}.
-We will give the expression for this term precisely when we present the full expression for the Ising action below.
+From here, we can split the trace into virtual and physical Hilbert space traces as done in Section \ref{sec:3} since the permutations still act independently on these Hilbert spaces and the local symmetric projectors are still acting on the virtual Hilbert spaces.
+The physical trace then shows up in the Ising action in the same way as in \cite{Hayden1}.
+We will give the expression for this term when with the full expression for the Ising action below.

 Before we do this we must first deal with the trace over virtual Hilbert spaces.
-The permutation group elements act in a similar way to the swap operators in the analysis in section 4.
+The permutation group elements act in a similar way to the swap operators from above.
 Rather than expressing them as operators depending on Ising variables, however, we leave the operators in the general from of $\Gamma_x$ to indicate that they are some particular permutation group element acting upon all copies of a particular virtual subspace of $x$.
 This allows us to rewrite equation \ref{eq:28} as

 where $\Gamma_{x,v}^{\otimes 4}$ represents the action of $\Gamma_x$ of the four $n$-copy virtual Hilbert spaces at vertex $x$.
 Note the additional sum which runs over all combinations of $\Gamma_x$ and $\Gamma_y$.
 Since we are now working with $n$-copies of our state, we have a local symmetry projector acting on each of the copies resulting in a prefactor of $\frac{1}{|G|^{nN}}$ and we have $n$ group elements associate with each copy for both sides of a particular edge on the tensor network.
 The $\Omega$ in the above expression is constructed in the same way and is given by